-How about some practical tips you can action in your next recruitment effort!
-International Women’s Day - and the plethora of blogs, videos, data points and articles that were shared in its honour - got me to thinking about one glaringly obvious way that we recruiters can better enable women to enter, and progress through, the workforce: by writing better advertisements!
+How about some practical tips you can action in your next recruitment effort?
+International Women’s Day - the plethora of videos, data points and articles that were shared in its honour - drew attention to one glaringly obvious way that we can better empower women to enter, and progress through, the workforce: by writing more inclusive job advertisements.

-The process that male and female candidates go through, in contemplating or planning a career move, is vastly different from day one.
-Starting from signalling interest in outside roles, to applying for specific positions or following up on pending applications, all the way through the interview process, offer contemplation, and resignation - there’s a stark contrast between the way the majority of men and women approach the process.
+The processes that male and female job seekers go through, in contemplating or planning a career move, is vastly different from day one.
+Starting from signalling interest in outside roles, moving on to applying for specific positions or following up on pending applications, all the way through the interview process, offer contemplation, and ultimately resignation - there’s a stark contrast between the way the majority of men and women approach things.

-Fixing the gender disparity challenges that face many ASX organisations is a complex issue - probably a little too complex for me to knock on the head in a couple of paragraphs.
-So, what can we do upfront to minimise barriers and broaden the pool of applicants for any given role?
+Fixing the gender disparity challenges that face many organisations is a complex issue - probably a little too complex to knock on the head in a couple of paragraphs.
+So, what can be done upfront to minimise barriers and broaden the pool of applicants for any given role?

-Re-write the rules (or, in this case, the role advertisement!)
+Re-write the rules (or, in this case, the job advert!)

-So without further ado - four factors to consider when writing an advertisement, to avoid “gendering” and bias:
+So without further ado, here are four factors to consider when writing an advertisement which will help you avoid “gendering” and bias...

-1. Why Adjectives are important if you really want to write an inclusive job ad
+1. Adjectives are important to inclusive job ads

 Descriptive words used to outline key responsibilities leave a lasting impression on prospective candidates.
 According to Harvard research, the following words import ‘masculine’ characteristics, and are likely to deter female applicants:

-While others paint a different picture, generally increasing the female response rate:
+While certain others paint a different picture, generally increasing the female response rate:

-Pay attention to the adjectives you select in describing a role or associated tasks, and watch the applicants flood in.
+Pay attention to the adjectives you select when describing a role or its associated tasks, and watch the applicants flood in.

 No time to write a job description?

-Controversial, maybe - but language which specifically targets or singles out one gender can feel isolating or exclusionary to the other.
-Don’t speak about “man-made”, “mankind” or “manpower” if you can avoid it.
+Controversial, maybe, but language which specifically targets or singles out one gender can feel isolating or exclusionary to the other.
+Don’t speak about “man-made”, “mankind” or “manpower” if possible.

 Maybe it feels like political correctness gone mad - but language has power.
-The language we choose and the words we use send clear signals, and excluding more than 50% of the population by a simple choice of pronoun, is not a great idea.
+The language we choose and the words we use send clear signals, and excluding more than 50% of the population by a simple choice of pronoun is clearly not a great idea.

-It’s a commonly thrown about statistic (and gained further popularity after its feature in Lean In), that men will apply for a role if they meet 60% of the requirements, while women will only apply if they hit 100%.
+It’s a commonly thrown about statistic that men will apply for a role if they meet just 60% of the requirements, while women will only apply if they hit 100%.

 4. Increased difficulty, increased hurdles

-Straightforward - don’t assume who might apply for a role, based on that role’s content.
-As outlined above - the language used to describe a job will influence how many/who applies, to the extent that AI tools can now predict with scary accuracy the gender of the person who will win a role, based on analysis of the advertisement.
+Straightforward - don’t assume who might apply for a role based purely on that role’s content.
+As outlined above, the language used to describe a job will influence how many people and who applies - to the extent that AI tools can now predict with frightening accuracy the gender of the person who will be selected for a role, based on analysis of the advertisement.

 Beyond this, the content of an advertisement will also determine how much preparation job seekers think they will need, and how challenging the job would be.
-Not only might this deter potential job seekers - it could play on candidates’ minds as they make their way through interview process.
+Not only might this deter potential job seekers, it could also play on candidates’ minds as they make their way through interview process.

 We've also gone one step further and put together an example for you of a "before and after" inclusive job ad.

-Writing the perfect inclusive job ad, also starts with having a highly effective job description - something I understand can take a lot of time.
-If you don't have much time to write your own job description, feel free to use one of our free, downloadable (and editable!) job descriptions.
+Writing the perfect inclusive job advert also starts with having a highly effective job description - something we understand can take a lot of time.
+If you don't have much time to write your own, feel free to use one of our free, downloadable (and editable!) job descriptions.